csag-uct/trend-analysis/README.md

 ## files:
 functions.py
 contains functions:
 test_autocorr()
 trend_CI()
 get_TheilSen()

+trend.py
+contains functions:
+get_linear()
+get_TheilSen()
+get_quantreg()

 ## known bugs and issues:
+in functions.py
 -lowess in trend_CI() crashes if time series starts with NAs -there is no implementation of significance level for Durbin-Watson test for autocorrelation -test_autocorr() and get_TheilSen() missing structured docstrings -example datasets and wrapper functions would be nice to have

+in trend.py
+- all functions give only analytical pval
+- no correction for autocorrelation